 Regulatory Flexibility Act

-The Secretary hereby certifies that this final rule will not have a significant economic impact on a substantial number of small entities as they are defined in the Regulatory Flexibility Act (5 U.S.C.
+The Secretary hereby certifies that this proposed rule would not have a significant economic impact on a substantial number of small entities as they are defined in the Regulatory Flexibility Act (5 U.S.C.
 601-12).
-This final rule will not directly affect small entities.
+This proposed rule would not directly affect small entities.
 Therefore, pursuant to 5 U.S.C.
-605(b), this rulemaking is exempt from the final regulatory flexibility analysis requirements of section 604.
+605(b), this rulemaking is exempt from the initial and final regulatory flexibility analysis requirements of sections 603 and 604.

 Paperwork Reduction Act

-This final rule contains no provisions constituting a collection of information under the Paperwork Reduction Act of 1995 (44 U.S.C.
+This proposed rule contains no provisions constituting a collection of information under the Paperwork Reduction Act of 1995 (44 U.S.C.
 3501-21).

 Catalog of Federal Domestic Assistance

-The Catalog of Federal Domestic Assistance numbers and titles for the Start Printed Page 48451programs affected by this document are 64.102, Compensation for Service-Connected Deaths for Veterans' Dependents; 64.105, Pension to Veterans, Surviving Spouses, and Children; 64.109, Veterans Compensation for Service-Connected Disability; and 64.110, Veterans Dependency and Indemnity Compensation for Service-Connected Death.
+The Catalog of Federal Domestic Assistance numbers and titles for the programs affected by this document are 64.102, Compensation for Service-Connected Deaths for Veterans' Dependents; 64.105, Pension to Veterans, Surviving Spouses, and Children; 64.109, Veterans Compensation for Service-Connected Disability; and 64.110, Veterans Dependency and Indemnity Compensation for Service-Connected Death.

 The Secretary of Veterans Affairs, or designee, approved this document and authorized the undersigned to sign and submit the document to the Office of the Federal Register for publication electronically as an official document of the Department of Veterans Affairs.
-Robert L. Nabors II, Chief of Staff, Department of Veterans Affairs, approved this document on August 7, 2015, for publication.Start List of Subjects
+Jose D. Riojas, Chief of Staff, Department of Veterans Affairs, approved this document on November 21, 2014, for publication.Start List of Subjects

 List of Subjects in 38 CFR Part 3